forChin/chip8/README.md

     OPCODES_PER_SECOND=300
   ```
-  To run the programm use Makefile:\
+  To run the program use Makefile:\
   `make run`

 ### Controls